West Sulawesi: Government and administrative divisions

 West Sulawesi Province is divided into six regencies: Polewali Mandar, Mamuju, Pasangkayu, Mamasa, Majene, and Central Mamuju.
 The sixth regency - Central Mamuju Regency (Kabupaten Mamuju Tengah) - was cut out of the existing Mamuju Regency on 14 December 2012.

 The province now forms one of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
 The West Sulawesi Electoral District consists of all of the 6 regencies in the province, and elects 4 members to the People's Representative Council.

 Demographics

 Its population at the 2010 census was 1,158,651 increasing at 2.67% annually.
 Of those 171,356 were classified as below the poverty line of Indonesia.
-The official estimate as at mid 2023 was 1,481,077.
+The official estimate as at mid 2025 was 1,525,335, comprising 772,667 males and 752,668 females.